/* -*- Mode: C++; tab-width: 2; indent-tabs-mode: nil; c-basic-offset: 4 -*- */

 * give first crack to, the uri loader needs to be able to get it

-* from the window context.
-We will also be using the window context
+* from the window context (we'll use nsIInterfaceRequestor).
+We will

-* to get at the progress event sink interface.
+* also be using nsIInterfaceRequestor to get at the progress event

 void openURI(in nsIChannel aChannel,